 There are plenty of mistakes that can make your page reach fewer people on Facebook, and some of them can even ruin your online presence.
-In this article, I’m going to list the most common mistakes that directly affect your Facebook marketing in a very negative way.
+In this article, I’m going to list the most common Facebook marketing mistakes that directly affect your online presence in a very negative way.

 If you’re doing any of these, please, you need to stop right now!